Shohei Ohtani: Redefining Baseball’s Limits

 “He’s doing the impossible,” Tigers manager A.J.
 Hinch told reporters after the game.
 “We’re playing against a generational talent.”.

 Before Shohei Ohtani came to the United States, the idea of a pitcher playing the field and hitting for power was relegated to the early days of baseball.
-With how skilled players are today, it was thought that having a pitcher who can DH and play the Outfield was pretty much impossible.
+With how skilled players are today, it was thought that having a pitcher who can DH and play the Outfield and was pretty much impossible.
 If Ohtani’s story can show us anything, it is impossible until someone does it.